AdvaithRavishankar/cse15l-lab-reports/pages/week-2-lab-report.md

 ![Step 6 Image 1](../images/lab-report-week-2/Step6_1.gif)

 Another shortcut you can use is running a command on the server by mentioning the server command at the end of the ssh command.
-For example, ```ssh cs15lwi22aom@ieng6.ucsd.edu "javac WhereAmI.java; java WhereAmI"```.
+For example, upload the same WhereAmI.java file and excecute ```ssh cs15lwi22aom@ieng6.ucsd.edu "javac WhereAmI.java; java WhereAmI"```.
 When this runs, the file will run directly on the server without you logging in:

 ![Step 6 Image 2](../images/lab-report-week-2/step6_1.png)